I grew up in a Māori household with aunties and uncles that I’d never

 We are all seekers of connection.
 But that deep, honest, connection – you know?
 Not the superficial kind.
 Connection with your lover; connection with your family; and connection with a land or place.
 When you nuzzle into that familiar space in your partners chest, and the rest of the world just falls away.
 When you look around the table at those beautiful souls you share your life with, and your heart feels so full.
 Or when you walk out on Country and feel the earth between your toes, and you know that you’re home.
 These are the connections that define us, and these are the connections that I feel so honoured to capture.

 For me, I always think back to my own Elopement day.
-My husband and I standing on a clifftop, and staring in to each others eyes.
+Walking hand-in-hand down the isle together, while my brothers performed a mighty haka.
+Standing on a clifftop, and staring in to each others eyes.
 Surrounded by our closest loved ones, I remember time standing still as I looked over my shoulder and watched a single tear fall from my father-in-laws face.
 It was in that moment that I realised the power of an intimate ceremony that allows people to feel completely vulnerable and held in the moment.
 It was in the absence of all of that wedding-day-fluff that I found the true connection that I was looking for.
 And that’s what I want for you, too!
 For me to be able to retell your story with the reverence and heart that it deserves.

 Raw, honest, and real.